darekaze/apollo-nexus-prisma1/README.md

 Install [DockStation](https://dockstation.io/) for running docker compose.
 Trust me, it's easier to manage the whole thing.

-Alternatively, you can still use cli to run `docker-compose` (instruction to be added)..
+Alternatively, you can still use cli to run `docker-compose`..

 ### `micro-dev` for local server